MathieuB6/books-catalog-analysis-python/README.md

 The data was collected with Python, then cleaned and analyzed using Pandas.

 ## Objectives
-collect data through web scraping;
+- Collect data through web scraping;
-structure data into a DataFrame;
+- Structure data into a DataFrame;
-clean prices, ratings and stock information;
+- Clean prices, ratings and stock information;
-generate descriptive indicators;
+- Generate descriptive indicators;
-create visualizations;
+- Create visualizations;
-produce business insights.
+- Produce business insights.

 ## Tools Used
 - Python